Reading the Bible is the place to begin to learn about Christianity. And as you understand God’s word, you will

 How Do I Prepare for Reading the Bible?

 To maximize your time with God’s Word, find a quiet spot to read.
-Have a notebook to write your insights and questions while reading.
+Have a notebook (and commentary) to write insights and questions while reading.

 How Much Do I Read?